Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess --role-name CruddurTaskRole
 ```

-Create a task definition file(this defines how we provision an application)
+### Step 11: Create a task definition file(this defines how we provision an application)
 - Create a Task definition json file in , [aws/task-definitions/backend-flask.json]()
 {Make sure to change the values in the file as per your account}